 Policy Documents

 NSWPF has published a number of policies and procedures that may be of interest to members of the public.
-If you are unable to locate the information you are looking for, you may wish to make an application under the provisions of the Government Information (Public Access) Act 2009.
+If you are unable to locate the information you are looking for, you may wish to make an application to the NSW Police Force under the provisions of the Government Information (Public Access) Act 2009.
+Some policy documents are not made publicly available on the basis of there being an overriding public interest against their disclosure.
+Those policies are listed here.

 Public participation in policy development